Hydra-Chain/hydragon-core-contracts/docs/HydraDelegation/Delegation.md

 function delegationOf(address staker, address delegator) external view returns (uint256)
 ```

-Return the amount of delegation for a delegator to a validator
+Return the amount of delegation for a delegator to a staker